Last updated Sep 12, 2023

 • Give the template an owner team, so people know who to contact if they need help using it.

-• Paste a GitHub repository link from one of your connected GitHub organization(s).
+• Paste a repository link.
 Components created from the template will fork this repository for boilerplate code.

 4. Select Next.